-Although such shares were not issued or outstanding at or immediately following the Closing, 7GC and Legacy Banzai anticipate the issuance of additional shares of Common Stock and Yorkville Promissory Notes to purchase shares of Common Stock following the Closing pursuant to the SEPA, as well as the issuance of: (i) 175,000 shares of Class A Common Stock to Roth pursuant to the Roth Addendum, (ii) 890,611 shares of Class A Common Stock to the Sponsor upon conversion of the 7GC Promissory Notes, and additional shares of Class A Common Stock issuable upon conversion of the Notes.
+Although such shares will not be issued or outstanding at or immediately following the Closing, 7GC and Legacy Banzai anticipate the issuance of additional shares of Common Stock and convertible promissory notes to purchase shares of Common Stock following the Closing pursuant to the SEPA, the issuance to GEM of a \$2.0 million convertible debenture with a five-year maturity and 0% coupon, with the documentation of such debenture to be agreed upon and finalized promptly following the Closing, and the issuance of additional shares of Class A Common Stock following the Closing pursuant to the Fee Reduction Agreement, as described below.

-The Company, as the combined company post Business Combination, subject to certain conditions under the SEPA, including the consummation of the Business Combination, shall have the option, but not the obligation, to sell to Yorkville, and Yorkville shall subscribe for, an aggregate amount of up to \$100,000,000 of shares of Class A Common Stock, at the Company's request any time during the commitment period terminating on the 36-month anniversary of the SEPA; provided that any Advance Notice may only be made if (x) no amount remains outstanding on the Yorkville Promissory Notes, (y) there is an effective Resale Registration Statement filed with the SEC for the resale under the Securities Act of the shares of Class A Common Stock to be issued pursuant to such Advance Notice, and (z) other customary conditions precedent.
+The Company, as the combined company post Business Combination, subject to certain conditions under the SEPA, including the consummation of the Business Combination, shall have the option, but not the obligation, to sell to Yorkville, and Yorkville shall subscribe for, an aggregate amount of up to \$100,000,000 of shares of Class A Common Stock, at the Company's request any time during the commitment period commencing on the date following (x) repayment of Pre-Paid Advance and (y) effectiveness of a Resale Registration Statement filed with the SEC for the resale under the Securities Act, by Yorkville of the shares of Class A Common Stock issued under the SEPA (excluding the 300,000 shares of Class A Common Stock issued pursuant to the SEPA) and terminating on the 36-month anniversary of the SEPA.

-Each Advance the Company requests under the SEPA through an Advance Notice may be for a number of shares of Class A Common Stock up to the greater of (i) 500,000 shares or (ii) such amount as is equal to 100% of the average daily volume traded of the shares of Class A Common Stock during the five trading days immediately prior to the date the Company requests each Advance; provided, in no event shall the number of shares of Class A Common Stock issued cause the aggregate shares of Class A Common Stock held by Yorkville and its affiliates as of any such date to exceed 9.99% of the total number of shares of Class A Common Stock outstanding as of the date of the Advance Notice (less any such shares held by Yorkville and its affiliates as of such date).
-The shares would be purchased at one of two pricing options, at the election of the Company.
-Under Pricing Option 1, the Company will sell the Class A Common Stock at 95% of the VWAP of the Class A Common Stock during the period commencing (i) if submitted to Yorkville prior to 9:00 a.m.
-Eastern Time on a trading day, the open of trading on such day or (ii) if submitted to Yorkville after 9:00 a.m. on a trading day, upon receipt by the Company of written confirmation of acceptance of such Advance Notice by Yorkville (or the open of regular trading hours, if later), and which confirmation shall specify such commencement time, and, in either case, ending on 4:00 p.m.
-New York City time on the applicable date of the Advance Notice.
-Under Pricing Option 2, the Company will sell the Class A Common Stock at 96% of the lowest daily VWAP of the Class A Common Stock during the period commencing (i) if submitted to Yorkville prior to 9:00 a.m.
-Eastern Time, the three consecutive trading days commencing on the trading day immediately following the date of the Advance Notice.
+Each advance (each, an "Advance") the Company requests under the SEPA (notice of such request, an "Advance Notice") may be for a number of shares of Class A Common Stock up to the greater of (i) 500,000 shares or (ii) such amount as is equal to 100% of the average daily volume traded of the shares of Class A Common Stock during the five trading days immediately prior to the date the Company requests each Advance; provided, in no event shall the number of shares of Class A Common Stock issued cause the aggregate shares of Class A Common Stock held by Yorkville and its affiliates as of any such date to exceed 9.99% of the total number of shares of Class A Common Stock outstanding as of the date of the Advance Notice (less any such shares held by Yorkville and its affiliates as of such date).
+The shares would be purchased, at the Company's election, at a purchase price equal to either:

+- (i) 95% of the average daily VWAP of the shares of Class A Common Stock on Nasdaq as reported by Bloomberg L.P. ("Bloomberg VWAP") for the pricing period commencing (i) if submitted to Yorkville prior to 9:00 a.m.
+Eastern Time on a trading day, the open of trading on such day or (ii) if submitted to Yorkville after 9:00 a.m.
+Eastern Time on a trading day, upon receipt by the Company of written confirmation (which may be by e-mail) of acceptance of such Advance Notice by Yorkville (or the open of regular trading hours, if later), and which confirmation shall specify such commencement time, and, in either case, ending on 4:00 p.m.
+New York City time on the applicable Advance Notice date (the "Option 1 Pricing Period"); or - (ii) 96% of the lowest daily Bloomberg VWAP of the Class A Common Stock during the three trading days commencing on the Advance Notice date (the "Option 2 Pricing Period").